cbrennanpoole/Qualitative-Self/README.md

 `DISPATCH SUPERVISOR`<br>
  Johns Creek, GA | Jul 2009 - Jul 2011 <br>
 1. Regional travel providing DockOps team
-    - training,
+    - Training,
-    - tutoring, tips, and
+    - Tutoring, tips, and
-    - organizational education, at the discretion of the Vice President of Line Haul.
+    - Organizational education, at the discretion of the Vice President of Line Haul.
 2. Establish cross-functional constructive collaboration,
-    - forging the foundation for a profitable partnership;
+    - Forging the foundation for a profitable partnership;
-    - enabling regional lane load average improvement up-ticks and
+    - Enabling regional lane load average improvement up-ticks and
-    - fostering, best-in-class, awards and
+    - Fostering, best-in-class, awards and
-    - peer recognition for Memphis and Oklahoma City regional operations teams.
+    - Peer recognition for Memphis and Oklahoma City regional operations teams.
 3. Call center setting 600-minute shifts and 480-minute phone time expectation,
     - Averaged over 530 minutes at all times.
     - Ownership of 250-325 average nightly calls of concern from all angles.